 Whether you like a good hike or a leisurely sightseeing expedition, this fjord has everything you could want and more.
 Certified as a sustainable destination, the park works to reduce the negative impacts of tourism on the environment.

 from Atlantic Ocean Road

-Sitting at 1500 meters above sea level, this skywalk has some of the most stunning views of the area.
+Sitting at 5000 feet above sea level, this skywalk has some of the most stunning views of the area.

 Norwegian Fjord Centre